-GRASP stands for General Responsibility Assignment Software Patterns.
-It guides in assigning responsibilities to collaborating objects.
+GRASP design Principles, GRASP stands for General Responsibility Assignment Software Patterns.
+It guides in assigning responsibilities to collaborate objects.

 - Information Expert

 - High Cohesion